Caldwell County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the hearing officer rules in favor of the DPS, your license suspension will be upheld.
+- Suspension Upheld: If the judge rules in favor of the DPS, your license will be suspended.
+The length of the suspension depends on whether you took a breath or blood test and whether you have any prior DUI convictions.

-- Suspension Overturned: If the hearing officer rules in your favor, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If the judge rules in your favor, your license will not be suspended, and you will retain your driving privileges.

 Hardship/Restricted License in Texas

-- IID Requirement: The court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: Depending on the circumstances of your case and Texas law, you may be required to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back